BT ready to spend again on sports rights after launch

-LONDON BT said on Thursday it wanted to acquire more sports broadcast rights amid market speculation that it could bid to show European Champions League Football on its new British TV channels.
+LONDON Oct 10 BT said on Thursday it wanted to acquire more sports broadcast rights amid market speculation that it could bid to show European Champions League soccer on its new British TV channels.

-The former state telecoms company has already invested a billion pounds in BT Sport, moving into an area long dominated by pay-TV company BSkyB.
+The former state telecoms company has already invested a billion pounds ($1.6 billion) in BT Sport, moving into an area long dominated by pay-TV company BSkyB.

 "This is a long-term strategy for us, so you can expect us to do a lot more in the future if the right opportunity to create value presents itself," he told the Leaders in Football Conference at Chelsea's Stamford Bridge stadium.